List of websites founded before 1995: KEK

 KEK: The High Energy Accelerator Research Organization established the first web page in Japan.
 It was created by Yohei Morita at the suggestion of Tim Berners-Lee in September 1992.
 CERN's website was linked to the KEK page on September 30, 1992.
 It is still online at KEK Entry Point.

 Cybergrass

 Bob Cherr launched the Bluegrass Music News and Information, the first music-based website, on September 9, 1992.
 Its name changed to Banjo on September 30, 1992, and Cybergrass in 1995.
 Its content was bluegrass music, lyrics, and chords.
 It was hosted on the Xerox Palo Alto Research Center vax, parcvax.xerox.com.
 It now resides at www.cybergrass.com.

 1993 websites

 By the end of 1993, there were 623 websites, according to a study by Massachusetts Institute of Technology researcher Matthew Gray.
 The following list of websites established in 1993 is in alphabetical order.

-ALIWEB

-ALIWEB (Archie Like Indexing for the WEB) was the first search engine created for the Web.
-It was announced in November 1993 by its developer Martijn Koster but was relatively short-lived.

 Bloomberg.com

 Bloomberg.com is a financial portal with information on markets, currency conversion, news and events, and Bloomberg Terminal subscriptions.